Cantalapiedra/GWASzoom/README.md

 1) The list of main markers.
 The region of each of these markers will be inspected, and output files will be generated for each of these markers.
 2) A file in Hapmap format, with information of markers from dataset 1, including map position, genotyping, etc. The typical Hapmap format has the next columns: rs	alleles	c	pos	strand	assembly	center	protLSID	assayLSID	panelLSID	QCCode	{Genotypes,...}.
 Check the Hapmap format elsewhere for more information.
 Note that to be used with GWASzoom the header must no contain "#", which is typical of many Hapmap files.
 Just remove the "#" from its header before running GWASzoom.
 3) A tabular file with the values to plot for each marker of dataset 1.
 It must have 2 columns, with a header including "SNP" and "P.value" column names.
 Note that this file can be obtained very easily from output produced by GWAS tools (e.g. GAPIT).
+Note that the information of markers from parameter 1) should come from data in files 2) and 3).
 4) A file in Hapmap format, with information of markers from dataset 2.
 Check parameter 2) for more info.
 5) A tabular file with the values to plot for each marker of dataset 2.
 Check parameter 3) for more info.
 6) A BED file with position information of other features (e.g. genes).